djfeistel/LASR/README.md

 ### Output

-The final output when using the minimal usage of LASR returns a file called **COG.tsv** with three columns:
+The final output when using the minimal usage of TRACE returns a file called **COG.tsv** with three columns:
 1. lineage: name of the lineage as defined in the lineage.yml file
 2. cog: callout-group assotiated with the lineage
 3. hex: HEX color